maindev/testandset-site/content/_index.md

     title: Try it out yourself with the online demo!
     subtitle: or visit the docs and start using it right away!
     actions:
-      - label: Surpise me with Demo
+      - label: Surpise me with Demo!
         url: /demo/
         primary: true
       - label: Documentation